lawnjelly/Misc/Batching/batching.md

 ## Diagnostics
 Although you can change parameters and examine the effect on frame rate, this can feel like working blind, with no idea of what is going on under the hood.
 To help with this, batching offers a diagnostic mode, which will periodically print out a list of the batches that are being processed.
 This can help pin point situations where batching is not occurring as intended, and help you to fix them, in order to get the best possible performance.

-### Custom Shaders
-Batching has been primarily designed to accelerate the common cases found in projects, there are some features which will unexpectedly break, or decrease batching.
-Many of these are in the use of custom shaders.
-While we will work to increase the number of cases that can be batched, currently some of following in custom shaders will prevent some batching optimizations:

-* Reading or writing COLOR or MODULATE - disables vertex color baking
-* Reading VERTEX - disables vertex position baking

 ## Performance Tuning